OSMLatam/OSM-Notes-Ingestion/CONTRIBUTING.md

-# Contributing to OSM-Notes-profile
+# Contributing to OSM-Notes-Ingestion

-Thank you for your interest in contributing to the OSM-Notes-profile project!
+Thank you for your interest in contributing to the OSM-Notes-Ingestion project!
 This document provides comprehensive guidelines for contributing to this OpenStreetMap notes analysis system.